dreth/CaptureTheEther/reports/math/TokenSale.md

 3. Check if the challenge is complete by calling `isComplete()` or just clicking on _Check Solution_ on the Capture The Ether site.

+## Alternative (better) solution

+I asked a question on the Ethereum StackExchange regarding some of my lack of understanding of solidity mathematical operations and Usmann was kind enough to write a better solution than mine which allows you to solve this while being able to send 0 wei to the contract.
+His solution was layed out in his answer to my question [here](https://ethereum.stackexchange.com/a/131705/104415).

 ## Submission transaction

 https://ropsten.etherscan.io/tx/0x8b95f854e11e1b9a50f38f689d44bc018f65abc19753af497838b1ad5987b6ca